jzumbrink/rlzsa-random-access/README.md

-r-index: the run-length BWT index
+rlzsa-random-access
 ===============
-Author: Nicola Prezza (nicola.prezza@gmail.com)
+A modification of the r-index and the r-index-rlzsa.

-Joint work with Travis Gagie and Gonzalo Navarro
+R-Index Author: Nicola Prezza (nicola.prezza@gmail.com) Joint work with Travis Gagie and Gonzalo Navarro

 rlzsa has been added according to [1] and [2]